abcafr/github-actions-test/README.md

 # The 'on' keyword determines which event(s) will trigger the workflow, for example on: [push, pull_request] ect.
 on: [push]

-# The jobs section holds all the jobs that the workflow will do.
+# The jobs section holds all the jobs that the workflow will execute.
 jobs:
   # The name of the job
   run-shell-command: